rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## The minimal accession record

 Unlike our friend the agent_person, the minimal accession record boils down to three fields

-+ title
++ title (actually optional, but you should have one that is human friendly)
 + identifier (i.e. id_0, id_1, id_2, id_3)
 + accession_date

 Everything else is optional.
 The Accession record can be quite detailed.
 I suggest experimenting by filling out an example in the web UI and viewing the results via a python script using list_accession().

 --